umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/payment-providers.md

 * **CancelPayment** - The `CancelPayment` method communicates with the 3rd party payment gateway to cancel a previously authorized payment associated with the given transaction.
 * **RefundPayment** - The `RefundPayment` method communicates with the 3rd party payment gateway to refund a previously captured payment associated with the given transaction.

 For each implemented method above, developers should also implement a corresponding boolean property returning a `true` value.
-This is to let Vendr know that the given feature is supported by the Payment Provider.
+This is to let Umbraco Commerce know that the given feature is supported by the Payment Provider.

 * **CanFetchPaymentStatus**
 * **CanCapturePayments**